Pathways of Public Service and Civic Engagement

 - Surveying local industries and services for evidence of compliance with environmental and safety regulations.

-A specific public service pathway may result from passion for a specific cause, expertise in a particular discipline, curiosity about a yet to be explored social issue, or connection with a specific community.
-No matter the reason for a call to action in the public interest, the Haas Center must commit to providing students the tools for effective and ethical public service, and enable communities to readily access the resources of the university to address their concerns.
+A specific pathway may result from passion for a specific cause, expertise in a particular discipline, curiosity about a social issue, or connection with a specific community.
+No matter the reason for a call to action in the public interest, the Haas Center is committed to providing students the tools for effective and ethical public service, and enable communities to readily access the resources of the university to address their concerns.

 As is true of nearly any attempt to classify concepts into discrete categories, this typology eventually breaks down as either too broad (too few categories) or too narrow (too many categories).
-For example, while social entrepreneurism could be conceived as a distinct pathway, we’ve opted to include it as an opportunity for engagement within several pathways.
-Similarly, Haas Center staff considered whether “activism” and “policy/politics” could be collapsed into a single “advocacy” pathway, but realized that doing so creates an overly broad construct.
-While debate upon such matters is undoubtedly useful, the intent of the pathways is to illuminate possibilities (not necessarily find the perfect means of grouping concepts).
+For example, Haas Center staff considered whether “activism” and “policy and governance" could be collapsed into a single “advocacy” pathway, but realized that doing so creates an overly broad construct.
+While debate upon such matters is undoubtedly useful, the intent of the pathways is to illuminate possibilities, not necessarily find the perfect means of grouping concepts.

-The Principles of Ethical and Effective Service are a second program attribute that is shared between the student and community development.
-These principles should continue to serve as a foundation for our work with students and community partners.
+The Principles of Ethical and Effective Service are also foundational for our work with students and community partners.